Member Networks

 Company Managers Network*

-This Network discusses best practices around touring, dancer care, auditions, contracts and other related topics as determined most useful by its members.
+This network discusses best practices in touring, dancer care, auditions, contracts, and other related topics, as determined to be most useful by its members.

 Deaf & Disability Network